Speaker Fees and Incentives for Sponsored Activity Participants

 - Account 50193 (Honorarium) should be charged.

-- If during the course of the calendar year (not fiscal year) cumulative payments to an individual speaker/presenter or supplier equal or exceed $600, a substitute W-9 must be completed by the payee and payment information reported to the IRS for tax reporting purposes.
+- If during the course of the calendar year (not fiscal year) cumulative payments to an individual speaker/presenter or supplier equal or exceed $600, a substitute W-9 shall be completed by the payee and payment information reported to the IRS for tax reporting purposes.

 KCTCS Supplier Control:

-Business units requesting speaker fees, participant incentives, or honorarium payments below the $600 threshold must track payments made to payee.
+Business units requesting speaker fees, participant incentives, or honorarium payments below the $600 threshold shall track payments made to payee.
 This is to monitor when a payee (supplier) approaches or reaches the $600 reporting threshold for a calendar year (January to December).

 - This information will be tracked with the KCTCS Office of Procurement to Payment Services.